Rob Roy MacGregor: In popular culture

-The year 1723 saw the publication of a fictionalised account of his life, The Highland Rogue.
-Rob Roy became a legend in his own lifetime, and George I was moved to issue a pardon for his crimes just as he was about to be transported to the colonies.
-The publication of Rob Roy, by Sir Walter Scott in 1817, further added to his fame and fleshed out his biography.
+A fictionalised account of his life, The Highland Rogue, was published in 1723.
+Rob Roy became a legend in his own lifetime and George I was moved to issue a pardon for his crimes just as he was about to be transported to the colonies.
+The publication of Rob Roy by Sir Walter Scott in 1817 further added to his fame and fleshed out his biography.
 Hector Berlioz was inspired by the book to compose an overture.
-William Wordsworth wrote a poem called "Rob Roy's Grave" during a visit to Scotland.
-(The 1803 tour was documented by his sister Dorothy in Recollections of a Tour Made in Scotland.
-The editor of the book changed the place of burial to the present location.)
+William Wordsworth wrote a poem called "Rob Roy's Grave" during a visit to Scotland; the 1803 tour was documented by his sister Dorothy in Recollections of a Tour Made in Scotland and the editor of the book changed the place of burial to the present location.

-Adaptations of his story have also been told in film, including the silent film Rob Roy (1922); the Walt Disney Productions film Rob Roy, the Highland Rogue (1953); and the Rob Roy (1995) film directed by Michael Caton-Jones, starring Liam Neeson as the title character, and shot entirely on location in the Scottish Highlands.

-The 1995 Rob Roy film was also novelized in that year by Donald McFarlan based on the screenplay by Alan Sharp.
+Adaptations of his story have also been told in film, including the silent film Rob Roy (1922), the Walt Disney Productions film Rob Roy: The Highland Rogue (1953) and the 1995 film Rob Roy directed by Michael Caton-Jones (starring Liam Neeson as the title character and shot entirely on location in the Scottish Highlands).
+The 1995 Rob Roy film was also novelised in that year by Donald McFarlan (based on the screenplay by Alan Sharp) and adapted to a Nova abridged audiobook read by British actor Brian Cox, who also appeared in the film.

 In 1894, a bartender at the Waldorf Hotel in New York City created the Rob Roy cocktail in honour of the premiere of Rob Roy, an operetta by composer Reginald De Koven and lyricist Harry B. Smith loosely based upon Robert Roy MacGregor.

 In 2017, a new statue of Rob Roy was commissioned to be installed in Peterculter, Aberdeen.
 The sculptor appointed was David J. Mitchell, a graduate of Grays School of Art in Aberdeen.
 The statue was publicly unveiled at a ceremony on the bridge on 16 September 2017.